The Zarankiewicz problem on tripartite graphs: Concluding remarks

-For arbitrary $H$ this may be very hard indeed given our limited understanding of bipartite Tur\'{a}n numbers.
-One case that may be more approachable is $H = K_{t, s, r}$ for $t \leq s \leq r$.
-We conjecture that, in this case, $\tau = \cO(n^{1 - 1/t})$ which would be best possible by the extremal examples of \cref{sec:extremal}.
+If true, this would be best possible up to the constant $K$, owing to the extremal examples of \cref{sec:extremal}.
 Much of our argument still works here (note that the K\H{o}v\'{a}ri-S\'{o}s-Tur\'{a}n theorem, \cref{thm:KST}, actually gives a $K_{t, s}$ provided $K$ is large enough), but when $s$ is much bigger than $t$ case (ii) of \cref{lem:initialconfig} does not provide a high enough density of heavy edges to proceed.

 Another possible direction would be to consider an $r$-partite version for $r \geq 4$.
-Bollob\'{a}s, Erd\H{o}s, and Szemer\'{e}di~\cite{BES75} asked what minimum degree $c_r n + 1$ guarantees the presence of $K_r$ in an $n \times \dotsb \times n$ $r$-partite graph.
+Bollob\'{a}s, Erd\H{o}s, and Szemer\'{e}di~\cite{BES75} asked what minimum degree $c_r n + 1$ guarantees the presence of $K_r$ in an $n \times \dotsb \times n$ $r$-partite graph -- that is, in an $r$-partite graph where all parts have size $n$.
 This spurred on a line of research~\cite{Alon88,Jin92} with the solution for even $r$ given by Szab\'{o} and Tardos~\cite{SzaboTardos06} and for odd $r$ by Haxell and Szab\'{o}~\cite{HaxellSzabo06}.
 It is natural to ask the following.